john-science/SpeedReader/README.md

     scala SpeedReader

 ## The TODO List
+* Split words longer than 13 characters long, but do it smartly.
 * Build better support for math
 * Build better support for HTML addresses
+* Verify the text-entry is UTF-8 compliant
+* Split ALL words with hyphens?
+Or just some?
+* Add a help menu?
 * Prettify the UI